cloudant-labs/slate/docs2017/src/offerings/bluemix.md

 You can provision accounts in multiple data centers, then use continuous data replication to provide HA/DR across data centers.

-Cloudant data is not automatically backed up.
+{{site.data.keyword.cloudant_short_notm}} data is not automatically backed up.
 You can request enablement of an [incremental backup feature](../guides/backup-guide.html), or alternatively implement your own solution by using one of several possible techniques that are described [here ![External link icon](../images/launch-glyph.svg "External link icon")](https://developer.ibm.com/clouddataservices/2016/03/22/simple-couchdb-and-cloudant-backup/){:new_window}.

 ### Monitoring usage

-Information about your usage is available in the Usage pane of the Activity tab within your Cloudant Dashboard.
+Information about your usage is available in the Usage pane of the Activity tab within your {{site.data.keyword.cloudant_short_notm}} Dashboard.

 ![Monitoring usage on the dashboard](../images/cloudant_usage.png).